nate-0hz/nate-0hz/README.md

 # Hi, I'm Nate

-Fresh full stack developer, embarking on a career change and drawing on a life of experience.
+Fresh full stack developer, embarking on a new career direction, and drawing on a life of experience.

-:office: ServiceNow, Service Management, Workforce Management, Key Accounts, Customer Experience
+:office: Project Leader, ServiceNow, Service Management, Workforce Management, Key Accounts, Customer Experience

 :house: Melbourne, Australia